optimamodel/covid_nigeria/README.md

-# covid_apps
+# covid_nigeria
-Applications for COVID-19 projects
+Modelling the COVID-19 epidemic in Lagos, Nigeria